Add a Feature

 - Create at least one key animation for your interface (you’re very welcome to do more!)

-- Provide evidence for key decisions through research and testing
+- Provide rationale for key decisions, especially through testing

 Presentation